brianhouse/art_and_code/units/5_recombination/lecture.md

 This is more or less "mad libs" using words from the source text.
 By providing a basic sentence structure, in this case "The [adjective] [noun] [verb] [adjective] [noun].", we've let the computer fill in the rest.
 Not all the results are good ones, but they get closer to a more concrete meaning.

 How could you get it closer?
 Maybe filtering for verbs that end in "ed" or removing adjectives ending in "ly" could get things making more sense.
 Whether or not that serves your artistic purposes is up to you.

+////

+books
+wikipedia articles
+transcribed audio
+legal texts / laws / contracts
+movies: scripts, closed-captioning
+lyrics
+newspaper articles
+social media feeds

+change the formatting
+replace words
+rearrange the sentences

+make new sentences:
+- rearrange the words
+- pull out parts of speech

+combine two texts:
+- interleave lines
+- use different parts of speech from each text
+- find common words between two texts

+poetry:
+- free verse poem
+- acrostic
+-

+analysis:
+- sort by length of words
+- most commonly used words

+////

+chop it up into sentences
+chop it up into words
+pull out parts of speech
+sort by alphabetical
+sort by length
+sort by use
+replace all occurrences of one specific word

+put things back together randomly construct madlibs

+structure:
+- free verse poem
+- by line length
+-

+combine two texts
+- by line
+- by part of speech
+- filter one text by another

+/

+change the formatting
+replace words
+rearrange the sentences

+make new sentences:
+- rearrange the words
+- pull out parts of speech

+combine two texts:
+- interleave lines
+- use different parts of speech from each text
+- find common words between two texts

+poetry:
+- free verse poem
+- acrostic
+-

+analysis:
+- sort by length of words
+- most commonly used words